iterative/dvc.org/static/docs/commands-reference/update.md

 `dvc import-url`, the external data source can change.
 Use `dvc update` to bring these imported file, directory, or <abbr>data artifact</abbr> up to date.

-Note that by default, import stages are locked in their DVC-files (with fields `locked: true` and `rev_lock`). `dvc update` is the only single command that updates locked stages.
+Note that import stages are locked by default. `dvc update` is the only single command that updates locked stages.

 > Using `dvc update` on a locked stage is equivalent to running `dvc unlock`,
 > then `dvc repro`, and `dvc lock` again on it.